 During the challenge, the emergency removal decision will remain in place.
-A written response to the appeal will be provided by the Dean of the College to the respondent by mail and email (if both addresses are known).
-The outcome of the challenge is final.
+A written response to the appeal will be provided by the Dean of Student Affairs to the respondent by mail and email (if both addresses are known).
+The outcome of the challenge decision is final.